 1. Administer a unit listing service, free to owners and families, that is updated weekly.
-The report will be posted on the BHA website; posted at the BHA office such that it is visible from the street (for 24-hour access); and hard copies are provided upon request (free of charge)
+The report will be posted on the BHA website; posted at the BHA office such that it is visible from the common corridor (for access outside BHA office hours); and hard copies are provided upon request (free of charge)

-- 2. At least annually, coordinate with the City of Berkeley Housing Department and the City of Berkeley Rent Stabilization Program for a mass mailing to all owners of rental property in the City of Berkeley - 3.
-Provide targeted outreach to owners of properties with 5 or more units - 4.
-Direct contact (invitation) extended to owners of rental housing projects with City of Berkeley financial assistance (Housing Trust Fund; Community Development Block Grant) - 5.
-Create affordable housing units via maximum assignment of available vouchers to Project Based assistance including projects of new construction, and acquisition and rehabilitation. - 6.
+- 2. Provide targeted outreach to owners of rental properties in various neighborhoods in the City - 3.
+Direct contact (invitation) extended to owners of rental housing projects with City of Berkeley financial assistance (Housing Trust Fund; Community Development Block Grant and Below Market Rent (BMR) units) - 4.
+Create and preserve affordable housing units via strategic award and renewal of Project based vouchers to projects of new construction, acquisition and rehabilitation. - 5.
 Regular dissemination of information to all participating Section 8 Landlords via a Section 8 Owners Newsletter